bitcoin-ring/boltring-docs/docs/getting-started.md

 As always, with Bitcoin, there are different options for setting up, operating, or using a Bolt Card service for your BoltRing, with varying features and tradeoffs.

+!!! danger "Backup your Keys"

+    You need keys to re-configure your BoltRing. **Without keys you cannot reset or reconfigure your device!**

+    Keys are initialy set to ZERO at factory settings unless you bought a pre-configured BoltRing.
+    For pre-configured BoltRings the keys are printed as QR code on the enclosed leaflet.

+    After you re-configured your BoltRing **you will need the newly set keys** for any further re-configuration (the original keys will not work any more).

 ## BoltRing Pairing Options

 | Wallet/Service                        | Custodial | Open Source | Exchange | Difficulty |